Building community is essential in online and virtual spaces.

 COI studies have indicated that healthy social presence – where individuals know and see each other as real people with unique personal characteristics – is possible but often requires intentional actions to build and sustain in online settings.

-Given our current situations of ‘masked and distanced’ in-person classes, along with hybrid courses and online synchronous sessions, we may need to do even more to allow our students to make social connections and get know each other.
+Given our recent situations of ‘masked and distanced’ in-person classes, along with hybrid courses and online synchronous sessions, we may need to do even more to allow our students to make social connections and get know each other.

 One idea for online synchronous classes is to use the “edge” times: at the beginning of class, when returning from breaks, or even during breakout discussions, to give students time for social interaction.
 At first I was worried about wasting class time in doing this, but my student feedback indicated that they valued this time to get to know each other.
 Developing relationships, especially early on, seemed to lead to more open and productive course discussions and small group activities throughout the course.